Course overview

 Year 1 core modules

-These modules enable you to develop the knowledge, skills and values needed to work effectively with clients across the lifespan.
-The modules involve clinical practice placements in two of the following: adult mental health, older adult, and child and family services.
+Develop the knowledge, skills and values to work effectively with clients across the lifespan.
+You undertake two placements in either adult mental health, older adult, child and family or intellectual disability, neurodiversity and acquired brain injury services.
 Placements run consecutively.
 Work patterns and client needs vary depending on your placement setting.

 Personal Professional Development 1